 Panton to Rust

-The original Panton’s soft and circular forms meant that our team had to redo each individual character by working on particular details, such as the shape of the counter on the letter ‘A’ below.
+The original Panton’s soft and circular forms meant that for Panton Rust, our team had to redo each individual character by working on particular details, such as the shape of the counter on the letter ‘A’ below.
 This process was followed by a period of significant testing and optimization, after which we selected the final texture to be applied onto the symbols.

 Flavor and Grunge